dartartem/event-sourcing-examples/README.md

 Eventuate solves the distributed data management problems inherent in a microservice architecture.
 It consists of a scalable, distributed event store and client libraries for various languages and frameworks including Java, Scala, and the Spring framework.

-There are two versions of Eventuate:

-* [Eventuate SaaS server](http://eventuate.io/usingeventuate.html) - this is a full featured event store that is hosted on AWS
 * [Eventuate Local](http://eventuate.io/usingeventuate.html) - an open-source event store that is built using MySQL and Kafka

 There is also an embedded test event store, which is great for integration tests.